annatimofeyeva/event-tracker/README.md

 # EventTracker

 Event tracker - web application which allows users to stay informed about current Hermitage Museum exhibitions.
 Now it's far easier to answer the question - What's on the Hermitage!
 Users can view a specific exhibition's details.
-Users can view the About us page Visit us to learn more about the museum's history ans plan their visits.
-Admins can add new rxhibition and edit a exhibition's properties, including title, location, decription and date.
+Users can view the "About us" page and "Visit us" page to learn more about the museum's history and plans their future visits.
+Admins can add new exhibition and edit a exhibition's properties, including title, location, decription and date.
 Admins can also delete exhibitions.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.2.